Information-based measure of nonlocality: Communication cost of nonlocal correlations

-In general, a classical simulation of the joint distribution $P(r;s|a;b)$ requires some post-measurement communication between the parties.
+In general, a classical simulation of the joint distribution $P(r,s|a,b)$ requires some communication between the parties.
 We assume that only a one-way communication from Alice to Bob is allowed.
-The classical protocol is as follows (see Fig~\ref{fig1}b for reference).
-Alice generates an outcome $r$ with probability $P(r|y\,a)$ depending on the variable $a$ and some stochastic variable $y$ shared with Bob and generated with probability $\rho(y)$.
-Then, she sends Bob a variable, say $k$, generated with a probability $P(k|y\,r\,a)$ depending on $y$, $r$ and $a$.
+The classical protocol is as follows (as illustrated in Fig.~\ref{fig1}b).
+Alice generates an outcome $r$ and a variable $k$ with probability $P(k,r|y\,a)$ depending on the variable $a$ and some stochastic variable $y$ shared with Bob and generated with probability $\rho(y)$.
+The variable $k$ is sent to Bob.
 Finally, Bob generates an outcome $s$ with probability $P(s|y\,b\,k)$ depending on $y$, $b$ and $k$.
-The protocol simulates the NS-box $P(r;s|a;b)$ if \be \ee As done in Refs.~\cite{montina1,montina2} in a different context, we define the communication cost, say $\cal C$, of the simulation as the maximum, over the space of distributions $P(a)$, of the conditional Shannon entropy $H(K|Y)\equiv-\int dy \rho(y)\sum_k P(k|y)\log_2 P(k|y)$.
-That is, \be \equiv\max_{P(a)} H(K|Y). \ee We define the {\it nonlocal capacity} (denoted by ${\cal C}_{nl}$) of the NS-box as the minimal amount of communication $\cal C$ required for an exact simulation of the NS-box.
+The protocol simulates the NS-box $P(r,s|a,b)$ if \be \sum_k\int dy P(s|y\,b\,k)P(k,r|y\,a)\rho(y)= P(r,s|a,b). \ee We define the {\it communication complexity} (denoted by ${\cal C}_{nl}$) of the NS-box as the minimal amount of communication $\cal C$ required for an exact simulation of the NS-box.

+There are different measures of \emph{amount of communication}.
+Here we employ the entropic definition, although the presented results apply also to the case of average communication.
+Let us introduce the conditional probability